Ukraine Crisis Information: for background studies on Ukraine and Crimea leading up to the current crisis, the following sources may be useful:

-FDSys (successor to GPOAccess): The U.S. Government Printing Office database is the official U.S. government digital information source, publishing authenticated Public and Private Laws, the United States Code, the Federal Register, the Code of Federal Regulations, congressional bills and resolutions, and presidential papers.
+FDSys: The U.S. Government Publishing Office database is the official government digital information source, publishing authenticated Public and Private Laws, the United States Code, the Federal Register, the Code of Federal Regulations, congressional bills and resolutions, and presidential papers.

 Core Documents of U.S. Democracy: Historical U.S. federal government publications including the Articles of Confederation, Declaration of Independence, the Constitution, the Bill of Rights, and current important documents from all branches of the federal government.

 USA.gov: The main portal to federal government information useful to citizens, international visitors, businesses, and government employees.
 See a subject listing of contents on the USA.gov Reference Center and General Government page.

 United States Government Manual: Provides comprehensive information on the agencies of the legislative, judicial, and executive branches of the United States; information on quasi-official agencies and international organizations in which the United States participates; and federal boards, commissions, and committees.
 The Manual also contains the texts of the Declaration of Independence, the U.S. Constitution, and a federal government organization chart.